 Varieties of Italian lavender: Leucantha (white flowers), Wine (mauve-violet flowers)

 Lavender Plant Care

-It’s very straightforward to grow lavender — plant it somewhere with full sun, at least six hours a day.
-They’ll also tolerate partial shade if needed.
-Lavender needs good air circulation, but make sure to keep the flower heads out of strong winds.
+It’s easy to grow lavender – plant it somewhere with full sun, at least six hours a day.
+It’ll also tolerate partial shade if needed.

 You can grow lavender from seed, or you can propagate lavender from cuttings.